Elvincth/db-project/attack-prev-course/Set up Password Manager/step4.md

 ### **4. Prevent Brute-Force Attack**

 ---
+#### There are several methods that can prevent the Brute-force attack and the first one is to create a complex password and manage it using the password manager.
+Let try it now
+<br></br>
 ### **Step 1: Use Password generate by WordPress**
 #### When you set up your WordPress website.
 It will suggest a complex password like the following image: